 - COBIT 4.1

-This offers incremental changes to version 4.0, presenting a streamlined, pragmatic and business-focused approach to implementing IT governance enterprisewide.
+This newest version of ISACA’s world-renowned IT governance and control framework offers incremental changes to version 4.0, presenting a streamlined, pragmatic and business-focused approach to implementing IT governance enterprisewide.

 - IT Control Objectives for Sarbanes-Oxley 2nd Edition